siyabongakonile/PDFC2.0/README.md

 ## Running the program
 - You need to install PyMuPDF first use this command in the terminal/command prompt `pip install PyMuPDF`.
+- You also need to install filetype using `pip install filetype`.
 - After installing the package you will be able to run the software.

 ## What ca you do with the software?